surniaulula/wpsso/readme.txt

 == Upgrade Notice ==

-= 18.8.0-dev.2 =
+= 18.8.0-b.1 =

-(2024/09/14) Added support for a transation status in the update option data.
+(2024/09/14) Added support for an update transation status in the update option data.

 = 18.7.3 =